freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Hello. 👋

 freeCodeCamp.org is possible, thanks to thousands of kind volunteers like you.
-We are grateful for your contributions and we are excited to welcome you aboard.
+We are grateful for your contributions and are excited to welcome you aboard.

 We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
-Take a moment to read it.
+Please take a moment to read it.
 It's only 196 words long.

 Happy contributing.